joshherz/ochemxr/README.md

 - walking clients throuch 3D architectural designs before their building's even built
 - etc, etc, etc...

 I also want to be a WebDev when I graduate.
-Just sucks I didn't realize it until senior year of my Chem degree at UCSB.
+Unfortunately, I didn't realize this until senior year of my Chem degree at UCSB.
 With it being too late to switch to the CompSci major, I'm teaching myself how to program virtual reality experiences and fullstack websites.